sumathikotthuri/prompt-engineering/README.md

 In config.env, you have to include below line.

-OPENAI_API_KEY=<your-open-ai-key>
+OPENAI_API_KEY=YOUR_OPEN-AI-KEY

- <your-open-ai-key>  has to be replaced with a key generated at https://platform.openai.com/account/api-keys
+YOUR_OPEN-AI-KEY  has to be replaced with a key generated at https://platform.openai.com/account/api-keys

+Once key is included, you can run each file to see the prompts results.